kemitchell/square-one-forms/confidentiality-ip.md

 **Intellectual Property Rights** are legal rights in ideas, inventions, information, and other things that aren't physical property.
 Copyrights, patents, trade secrets, and trademarks are the most common.
 When these terms say _Intellectual Property Rights_, they also mean legal rights in applications to protect _Intellectual Property Rights_, like copyright, trademark, and patent applications.

-## Covered Intellectual Property
+## Company Intellectual Property

-**Covered Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:
+**Company Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:

   - work you do or have done for the company